 To become a better supervisor, you need to develop skills that you never had before.

 First, you are going to lead people.
 Good leaders use their personal power to influence others to do what’s good for them.

 Second, there is no one way of leading others.
 As much as experience can teach you how to supervise others, training can accelerate your progress and help you avoid common mistakes.

-Join seminars.
-Read books.
+- Read books.
 You don’t have to buy expensive books.
 Download ebooks online.
-And it is perfectly legal.
+It is perfectly legal.
 Experts found ways to share what they know in the modern world without asking you to rob a bank.
-Or you can watch Youtube videos or join courses on Coursera.
-Another alternative is Linkedin Learning.

 You can also bring my online courses for supervisors.
 Go to Supervisory Training.

 May all these kick-ass tips help you become a better supervisor.
 Your position is created to ensure that employees deliver.
 You’ve got to deliver daily without being told.